Holly Knight: Career

-In 2017, she contributed a chapter to the book Because I Was a Girl, published by Holt.
+Knight contributed her story to the 2017 book Because I Was a Girl: True Stories for Girls of All Ages, published by Henry Holt and Company.

-Her song, "The Best" has appeared in three episodes of the Netflix Emmy award-winning show, Schitt's Creek season four, episode one - "The Olive Branch" where David lip-synched to the original Tina Turner recording; season four, episode six: "Open Mic", where actor Noah Reid performed an acoustic version of the song; The finale of the series, season six, episode 13, performed by an a cappella group, The Jazz Girls - where David and Patrick get married.
-This final episode caused "The Best" to become a popular wedding song with the LGBT community.
+Her song, "The Best" has appeared in three episodes of the Emmy award-winning Netflix show Schitt's Creek.
+Season 4, Episode 1 "The Olive Branch": David lip-syncs to the original Tina Turner recording.
+Season 4, Episode 6 "Open Mic": Patrick performs an acoustic version of the song (arranged by actor Noah Reid).
+Season 6, Episode 13 (the series finale): the Jazzagals sing a capella at David and Patrick's wedding, causing "The Best" to become a popular wedding song in the LGBTQ community.

-Three of Knight's songs, "The Best", "Better Be Good to Me", and "Be Tender with Me Baby" appear in the theater production of The Tina Turner Musical, which began previews at the Aldwych Theatre in The West End in London, on March 21, 2018, and officially opened on April 17.
+Three of Knight's songs, "The Best", "Better Be Good to Me", and "Be Tender with Me Baby," are featured in The Tina Turner Musical, which began previews at the Aldwych Theatre, in The West End in London, on March 21, 2018, and officially opened on April 17.
 In November 2019, the musical made its Broadway debut at the Lunt-Fontanne Theatre in New York.
-Both premieres saw the attendance of Tina Turner.
-In March 2019, the show opened at the Stage Operettenhaus in Hamburg, and on February 9, 2020, the show opened at the Beatrix Theater in Utrecht, the Netherlands.
-Knight is also an investor in the Broadway production.
-In 2020, the musical won eleven Tony Awards.
+Tina Turner herself attended both premieres.
+In March 2019, the show opened at the Stage Operettenhaus in Hamburg, and on February 9, 2020 at the Beatrix Theater in Utrecht, the Netherlands.
+In 2020, the musical received eleven Tony Award nominations.

-"The Best" was featured at the end of Joe Biden's victory speech for his election to the presidency of the United States in 2021.
+"The Best" was featured at the end of Joe Biden's victory speech following his election to the presidency of the United States in 2021.

-Holly Knight has released her memoir, I Am the Warrior, published by Simon & Schuster, in November 2022.
-She also does fine art photography.
+In November 2022, Knight released her memoir entitled, I Am The Warrior: My Crazy Life Writing the Hits and Rocking the MTV Eighties.
+It was offered in a hardcover edition by Permuted Press, a Kindle edition, and an Audible audio book, which she narrated.
+The latter contains original demos of some of her biggest hits, including, "The Best", "Love Is a Battlefield" and "The Warrior".
+The book was listed on both Amazon and Audible as the #1 Hot New Release in Popular Music.